home-assistant/home-assistant.io/source/_integrations/matter.md

 8) Once the device is flashed with the Matter firmware, connect to the device again but this time choose `Logs & console`.
 9) You are presented with a console interface where you see live logging of events.
 This is actually an interactive shell where you can type commands.
 For a list of all commands, type `matter help` and press enter.
 10) To commission the device, we need the QR code.
 In the console type in `matter onboardingcodes ble` and copy/paste the URL in your browser.
-11) Use the QR code to comission the device using one of the above instructions on your phone, e.g. using the Home Assistant Companion app.
+11) Use the QR code to commission the device using one of the above instructions on your phone, e.g. using the Home Assistant Companion app.

 ### Eve Energy (power plug)
 1) Look for the Thread logo on the box to ensure you have the new device which is compatible with Matter.
-2) The Eve device runs on Homekit by default, you will need an iOS device to set it up out of the box.
+2) The Eve device runs on HomeKit by default, you will need an iOS device to set it up out of the box.
 3) The Eve device uses Thread for communication, therefore you will need to have a Thread Border Router configured in your network setup, such as the Apple TV 4K (2021/2022), Homepod Mini, or Homepod V2.
 4) You need to join the [Eve Beta program here](https://www.evehome.com/en/meet-matter) and wait for instructions per email.
 5) Update the firmware of your Eve device using the Eve beta app to Matter.